Healthcare Price Transparency, Regulation, Data, and Implication for Commercial Plans and Pricing

-Commercial prices for health services, especially hospital care, are expensive, highly varied, but opaque in the US.
-They leave patients and employers uninformed and disadvantaged when purchasing care.
-Price transparency policies are seen as an approach to empower patients and employers to compare prices, stimulate price competition, and contain healthcare expenditures.
-In this webinar panel, we’re bringing together experts from academia, government, and private sector to explore key questions around the policy regulation, data, and practical implications for commercial health plans and pricing
+Commercial prices for health services are expensive, highly varying, yet opaque, leaving patients and employers plans uninformed and disadvantaged when purchasing care.
+Price transparency policies are seen as an approach to empower patients and employers to compare prices, stimulate competition, and contain healthcare costs.
+In this panel, we’re bringing together experts in this field to explore key questions around the policy regulation, data, and practical implications for employer health plans.

 Panelists